newtl/WallWallet/README.md

   - Klick on the start.bat and it downloads your %appdata% content in the ```usb/ltz/block``` folder.

+-You can also Dowload a Setup.exe here: https://github.com/newtl/WallWallet/blob/master/Setup.exe

 -Further Encrypton of the Usb with Bitlocker or other Apps can improve the security.